rasheedromana97/Secure_App_Development/project/README.md

-## Secure Application Development Summer 2019
-This is a private repository of Romana Rasheed.
-UD Email: rasheedr1@udayton.edu

 This project is based on a social networking website such as Facebook.
 Due to it's restricted functionalities we have named it as miniFB.
 It isn't a fully created website and lacks a lot of functionalities in comparison with the actual Facebook, we have concentrated on the security aspects of the program.
 I have tried to cover various security principles, prevention techniques and practicies.

 ## Functionalities